ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 .. note::

    The most straightforward way to run the UFS WM is to use the regression testing (RT) framework.
 The RT framework will load modulefiles, build (compile) the desired WM configuration, and run the test(s).
 Users can create new tests or modify existing tests to correspond to the WM configuration(s) they wish to run.
 This section is provided for those who do not want to use the RT framework to run the WM.
-However, most users should skip to :numref:`Section %s <run-wm>` to build/run the WM with the RT framework.
+However, most users should skip to :numref:`Section %s <rt-config>` to learn more about RT configuration or :numref:`Section %s <run-wm>` to build/run the WM with the RT framework.

 ----------------------------
 Loading the Required Modules